Frequently Asked Questions

 How do I get cable TV in my room?

 “Extended Basic” cable TV service is provided in your room and is included in your housing fee.
+Premium channels and packages are available for purchase.
 Televisions and cable cords are not provided, so please bring your own coaxial cable.

 How do I get internet access in my room?